dantelacu2/ocaml-interpreter/README.md

 **evaluation.ml** Implements the evaluation of the interpreter based on the two operational semantics **expr.ml** Provides the abstract syntax for language as well as defining how substitution works.
-**miniml.ml** provides the read, eval, print loop for the interpreter our publication, click on the **Publish now** button in the navigation bar.
+**miniml.ml** provides the read, eval, print loop for the interpreter

 > To run, clone the repository, download the latest version of ocaml to compile the files, run ocamlbuild miniml.byte, then ./miniml.byte, and then you'll be in the real, eval, print loop for the interpreter.